sergeych/boss_protocol/README.md

  * Boolean values (true/false)
  * UTF-8 encoded texts, any length
  * Binary data, any length
- * Time objects (date and time rounded to 1 second resolution)
+ * Time objects (date and time with 1 second resolution)
- * Arrays with any number of elements
+ * Arrays with any number of elements of any type
  * Hashes with any keys and values and unlimited length
- * Reference to the object that already was serialized
+ * Reference to the object that already was serialized (unless in stream mode)

-There is a pending extension to serialize user types that will be available soon or even faster - leave me a request in issues.
-There are also versions in C and Python that are in most part ready but are parts in other systems and need to be extracted first.
+There is a working JAVA implemetation also.

 ## Installation